Michael Parkinson: Radio

 Parkinson took over BBC Radio 4's Desert Island Discs for the 1986 series after the 1985 death of its creator, Roy Plomley, whose widow was unhappy with Parkinson replacing him.
 After six shows, he was criticised by the BBC Board of Management for "a Yorkshire bias in the choice of castaways" despite the fact that only one of his guests was born in the county.
 Parkinson claimed that the criticism was "a rearguard action by the establishment against the perceived desecration of an institution by an outsider".
-Parkinson stayed for three years until handing duties over to Sue Lawley.
+Parkinson stayed for two years until handing duties over to Sue Lawley.

-Between 1994 and 1996 he hosted Parkinson on Sport on BBC Radio Five Live.
+Between 1994 and 1996 he hosted Parkinson on Sport on BBC Radio 5 Live.
 Between 1996 and 2007, he presented a morning show on BBC Radio 2 called Parkinson's Sunday Supplement; it featured newspaper and entertainment summaries with the help of journalists and a lengthy interview with a media personality.
-These were interspersed with music that demonstrated his penchant for jazz and big-band.
+These were interspersed with music that demonstrated his penchant for jazz and big band.
 In October 2007, a few months after announcing his retirement from his television series, Parkinson said his radio show would also end.
 The last programme was broadcast on Sunday 2 December 2007.
-As an interim Clive Anderson presented the programme during December/January and Eamonn Holmes during February and Fiona Bruce during March.
-Michael Ball replaced him until Terry Wogan moved to Sunday mornings to present Weekend Wogan.
 Parkinson presented a mid-morning programme on London's LBC Newstalk 97.3FM.
-He was considered responsible for promotion of jazz singers to a more mainstream audience during the run of his BBC radio show.
+He was considered responsible for the promotion of jazz singers to a more mainstream audience during the run of his BBC radio show.

 Writing

-Parkinson's first article for the Sunday Times Colour Section, 'Living in a Museum' (about the Suffolk village of Lavenham) appeared on 8 July 1962.
-In 1965 The Sunday Times invited Parkinson to write a regular sports column, drawing on characters in his days in cricket and football.
-These Sunday Times and, his articles for Punch magazine later formed the basis for two books, Cricket Mad and Football Daft.
+Parkinson's first article for The Sunday Times Colour Section, "Living in a Museum" (about the Suffolk village of Lavenham), appeared on 8 July 1962.
+In 1965, The Sunday Times invited him to write a regular sports column, drawing on characters from his days in cricket and football.
+These Sunday Times pieces and his articles for Punch magazine later formed the basis for two books, Cricket Mad and Football Daft.
 In the 1980s, Parkinson wrote a series of children's books called The Woofits about a family of anthropomorphic dog-like creatures in the fictional Yorkshire coal-mining village of Grimeworth.
 The books led to a TV series, which he narrated.
-He wrote a sports column for the Daily Telegraph and is president of the Sports Journalists' Association.
+He wrote a sports column for The Daily Telegraph and was president of the Sports Journalists' Association.

-His book Parky: My Autobiography was published on 2 October 2008.
-In April 2009, Parkinson wrote about the recently deceased Jade Goody in the Radio Times.
-He described Goody as "barely educated, ignorant and puerile," adding, "When we clear the media smokescreen from around her death, what we're left with is a woman who came to represent all that's paltry and wretched about Britain today."
+His autobiography, Parky, was published on 2 October 2008 by Hodder & Stoughton.
+In April 2009, Parkinson wrote about the recently deceased Jade Goody in the Radio Times and described her as "barely educated, ignorant and puerile", adding: "When we clear the media smokescreen from around her death, what we're left with is a woman who came to represent all that's paltry and wretched about Britain today."
 Bishop Jonathan Blake, who had presided over Goody's wedding, took exception to Parkinson's comments.